Invincible011/brain_teaser_game/README.md

             Level 5:
                 Question 1-10 (Very Hard) example: Question_1: 10 % 3 = ?

+    Create a class and method(Inherit and could be inherited), this is where you make all optimizer then invoke them when needed.
+    Don't repeat your with recursive code.

     Things to implement:
+        Random operators: addition, subtraction, division, multiplication, modulus, and power (+, -, /, *, % and ^)
-        Random operators for each Stage(
+                             for each Stage(
                                         - Easy
                                         - Medium and
                                         - Hard
                                         )

     Scoring:
-        For the first time in scoring, if the score - individual reduction is less than Zero then TERMINATE the program (Restart the code from the beginning)
+        For the first time in scoring, if the score - individual reduction is less than Zero then TERMINATE the program (Restart the code from the beginning Stage 1 - Level 1 )
         Score would be awarded to user for each stage and level. if the answer is not correct then (-2, -3, and -5 respectively) is deducted from individual stage in levels.